-- 1. Multiple-Event athletes may be excused from one event to compete in another by checking out with the head event judge. - 2.
-There is no check-out limit for the High Jump and PoleVault.
+- Multiple-Event athletes may be excused from one event to compete in another by checking out with the head event judge.
+The time of checkout and the event to which the athlete is checking out for shall be noted. - 2.
+There is no check-out limit for the High Jump and Pole Vault.
 (NOTE: If an athlete has checked out, each missed call-to-jump will be immediately recorded as a "Pass".)
+The excused athlete must check back in with the head event judge to return to the jumping order and should do so no more than 5 minutes after the completion of the event for which he/she was excused.
+If the athlete does not return by the 5-minute mark, the jumper is re-inserted into his/her spot in the jumpers' order at that time and is called to jump when his/her turn comes up.

-The excused athlete must check back in with the head event judge to return to the jumping order. - When all contestants present at the pit have completed their attempts at a particular height, the bar is raised.
+- 3. When all contestants present at the pit have completed their attempts at a particular height, the bar is raised.
 The bar height is not held for contestants who have checked out. - 4.
 During the athlete's approved absence, a "Pass" shall be recorded each time that competitor is called during each round of trials conducted for those competitors who are present.
 There will be up to three rounds allowed for all competitors including those who are checked out.
 Once a checked-out competitor has returned, they will be allowed up to three rounds of attempts at the height at which the other competitors are presently competing including any passes which have already been recorded at that height.
 As an example, if the excused competitor was not present for the first round of trials and a pass was recorded, then the returned competitor would only be allowed 2 attempts at the current height.
 This assumes that the competitor had cleared the height immediately prior to the passes.
-Regardless of the heights and situations involved, 3 consecutive missed attempts result in elimination from the event.

-5. When all competitors present at the event have had three consecutive misses, any missing competitor who has checked out for a running or other field event with the field event official is called five minutes after the conclusion of the running event final or heat or field event in which the competitor is participating.
+Regardless of the heights and situations involved, 3 consecutive missed attempts result in elimination from the event. - 5.
+When all competitors present at the event have had three consecutive misses, any missing competitor who is still checked out for a running or other field event with the field event official is called five minutes after the conclusion of the running event final or heat or field event in which the competitor is participating.
 Failure of the athlete to return to the jumping order at that time concludes the event for that athlete, and tie-breaker jump-offs proceed, or the event ends with places awarded.